 Never hand over personal information by mistake

 People have been selling and donating old tech for years.
-One security researcher decided to determine just how many people remembered to delete their personal information before handing over their old devices.
+One security researcher determined how many people remembered to delete their personal information before handing over their old devices.
 You’ll be surprised at just how many did not erase them properly.

 Josh Frantz purchased 85 devices from businesses that sold refurbished, donated and used computers.
 He ended up spending about $600 on a bunch of desktop and laptop computers, flash drives, memory cards, hard disk drives and a few cellphones.